-November 1, 2015 is the twelfth anniversary of the Kyoto University of Information Studies (KCGI).Prior to this, a commemorative ceremony was held on October 30 at the Kyoto University of Information Sciences Kyoto Hall in front of the satellite, and all students and faculty members celebrated and promised a further leap forward.
+November 1, 2015 marks the 12th anniversary of the founding of the Kyoto College of Guraduate Studies in Informatics (KCGI).Prior to the ceremony, a commemorative ceremony was held on October 30 at the main hall of the Kyoto Station Satellite of Kyoto Institute of Information Science, where students and faculty members celebrated and pledged to make further progress in the future.

-KCGI inherited KCG's pioneering spirit, Japan's first computer education institution founded on May 1, 1963, and opened as Japan's first IT professional graduate school.Graduated from the Graduate School of Applied Information Technology.
-After completing the Department of Web Business Technology, the Master of Information Technology (professional degree), the highest degree in the IT application field, is obtained.In addition to the main school in Kyoto, satellites are installed in front of Kyoto Station, Sapporo, and Tokyo.In the academic field, applied information business courses (medical IT, agricultural IT, marine IT, etc.) will be added to existing web business technology courses, web system development courses, and content business courses from 2016.In addition, the enrollment capacity has been increased from the initial 80 (total 160) to 210 (420).So far, we have produced excellent human resources with both management and IT knowledge and technology in the IT industry worldwide, including Japan and Asia.
+KCGI opened as Japan's first IT professional graduate school, inheriting the pioneering spirit of KCG, the first computer education institution in Japan, founded on May 1, 1963.The Graduate School of Applied Information Technology offers a major in Web Business Technology, and upon completion, students are awarded a Master of Information Technology (Professional), the highest degree in the field of IT applications.In addition to the main school in Kyoto, there are satellites in front of Kyoto Station, Sapporo, and Tokyo.In the academic field, the Applied Information Business Course (medical IT, agricultural IT, marine IT, etc.) will be added to the existing Web Business Technology Course, Web System Development Course, and Contents Business Course in 2016.In addition, the admission capacity has been increased from 80 (total capacity of 160) to 210 (total capacity of 420).We have produced excellent human resources with both management and IT knowledge and skills in the IT industry in Japan, Asia, and around the world.